-Downtown Matthews has become a destination.
-You need to go visit.
+Matthews has become a destination.
+You should visit.

-When you go, here’s a list of eight must-do activities.
+When you go, here’s a list of 21 must-do activities.

 Make sure to order their popular Matthews Roll — shrimp tempura and spicy tuna topped with spicy crab meat.